Republicans Try to Block Climate Risk Assessment in Coronavirus Rescue Package

 Slate is making its coronavirus coverage free for all readers.
 Subscribe to support our journalism.
 Start your free trial.

 As the pandemic itself has demonstrated, failing to properly assess risks can lead to disastrous outcomes.
 That is just what BlackRock is being asked to do, though.
-Earlier this month, 17 Republican senators sent a letter to Treasury Secretary Steven Mnuchin and Federal Reserve Chair Jerome Powell (the Secretary of Energy was also cc’d) expressing concerns related to BlackRock’s implementation of CARES Act programs.
+Earlier this month, 17 Republican senators sent a letter to Treasury Secretary Steven Mnuchin and Federal Reserve Chair Jerome Powell (the secretary of energy was also CC-ed) expressing concerns related to BlackRock’s implementation of CARES Act programs.

 While Republicans are concerned that BlackRock will bring these insights to its management of security purchases for the Fed, the American people should be concerned that it won’t.
 The asset manager found that the “median risk of a building that backs a [commercial mortgage-backed securities] bond being hit by a Category 4 or 5 hurricane today has risen by 137 percent since 1980.”
 And that “economic impacts of a warming climate could lead to rising CMBS loan loss rates over time.”
 BlackRock similarly calculated the climate risk exposure of hundreds of publicly listed U.S. utilities.
 Its conclusion: “The risks are underpriced.”